node-inspector/node-inspector/readme.md

   > Make sure that you have adblock disabled as well as any other content
   > blocking scripts and plugins.

-6. I got my inspector instance in a bad state with some watch variables that were function calls (possibly into some special c-bindings) and cannot seem to resolve this by restarting my app/debug session.
-How can I (selectively) blow away debug metadata so I can start from a clean state?
+6. I got my Node Inspector instance in a bad state with some watch variables that were function calls (possibly into some special c-bindings) and restart of the application/debug session did not fix the problem.
+How can I (selectively) delete debug session metadata?

- > node-inspector stores all the metadata in the HTML5 local storage.
-You may wanna inspect and clean things up there.
-For chrome, you can execute any of the following in the JavaScript console:
+ > Node Inspector stores debug session metadata in the HTML5 local storage.
+You can inspect the contents of local storage and remove any items as needed.
+In Google Chrome, you can execute any of the following in the JavaScript console:
  ```js
  // Remove all
  window.localStorage.clear()